 Social entrepreneurs, however, neither anticipate nor organize to create substantial financial profit for their investors or for themselves.
 Instead, the social entrepreneur aims for value in the form of largescale, transformational benefit that accrues either to a significant segment of society or to society at large.
 The social entrepreneur’s value propositions target an underserved, neglected or highly disadvantaged population that lacks the financial means or political clout to achieve the transformative benefits on its own.[xxii]

-Once again, there is no objective way to measure companies engaged in social entrepreneurship because there are no precise definitions or ways to manage this term, nor is it possible to know the intent or motives of anybody engaging in social entrepreneurship.
+Once again, like companies engaged in marketplace ministry, there is no objective way to measure companies engaged in social entrepreneurship because there are no precise definitions or ways to manage this term, nor is it possible to know the intent or motives of anybody engaging in social entrepreneurship.

 That being said, we offer three representative companies here that most would say are engaged in social entrepreneurship.
 These three companies are hip, popular, and are leaders in the secular mission movement.